sul-cidr/Workshops/Social_Media_Data/social-media-data.md

   - Licensing
   - Terms of Service
   - What to look for in Licenses or Terms of Service pages
+    - Search for terms like data mining, scrape/scraping, robot, spider, crawl, automated, extract.
   - Ethical concerns regarding privacy
+  - Many social media companies make it incredibly difficult to scrape their content, and code in ways to detect and prevent scraping attempts.
+When we say, as we will for many companies, don't scrape this company's content, we're indicating the legal and ethical issues, as well as the technical problematics.
 - Using existing data
   - There are social media datasets floating around reddit and other places with different amounts of documentation.
 You have to make a decision about whether they can be used or not based on your use case and discipline.
 You should absolutely be thinking about how the data was collected and whether use of that data violates legal restrictions or ethical best practices.
   - There are a lot of repositories out there with documented data as well.